ovh/cds/docs/content/building-pipelines/building-pipelines.variables.md

 - `{{.cds.stage}}` The name of the current stage
 - `{{.cds.job}}` The name of the current job
 - `{{.cds.workspace}}` Current job's workspace.
 It's a directory.
 In a step script, `{{.cds.workspace}}` == $HOME
-- `{{.cds.version}}` The number of the current version
+- `{{.cds.version}}` The current version number
 - `{{.cds.parent.application}}` The name of the application that triggered the current build
 - `{{.cds.parent.pipeline}}` The name of the pipeline that triggered the current build
-- `{{.cds.triggered_by.email}}` Email of the user that run the current build
+- `{{.cds.triggered_by.email}}` Email of the user who launched the current build
-- `{{.cds.triggered_by.fullname}}` Full name of the user that run the current build
+- `{{.cds.triggered_by.fullname}}` Full name of the user who launched the current build
-- `{{.cds.triggered_by.username}}` User that run the current build
+- `{{.cds.triggered_by.username}}` Username of the user who launched the current build

 ## The .version variable

 `{{.cds.version}}`

-CDS version is a builtin variable equals to the buildNumber of the last pipeline of type “build”.
-This variable is transmitted through triggers with the same value to testing and deployment pipelines.
+CDS version is a builtin variable set to the buildNumber of the last pipeline of type “build”.
+This variable is transmitted through triggers with the same value to both testing and deployment pipelines.

 ## Export a variable inside a step

-In a step of type `script`, you can export variable as:
+In a step of type `script`, you can export a variable as the following:

 ```bash
 $ worker export varname thevalue